bhanu-2208/responsive_food_app/README.md

 # responsive_food_app
-developed a esponsive food application that provides clean and good ui to the users
+developed a responsive food application that provides clean and good ui to the users used bootstrap for grid layout and responsive design